Political Gadgets home Individual Politician Summary

 Wikipedia

 Rebekha Carina Sharkie (née Che; born 24 August 1972) is an Australian politician who has been the member of parliament (MP) for the South Australian division of Mayo since 2016.
-She is a member of the Centre Alliance party, and has been its sole member of parliament since 2020.

 Read full article ↗